Main illustration: Daniel FIshel

 - Candidate A: Nails every requirement for the role but hasn’t shown any tendency to expand their skill set in any of their most recent roles.

-- Candidate B: Falls short of your requirements today but has a track record of quickly expanding their skillset and improving in every single role they take.
+- Candidate B: Falls short of your requirements today but has a track record of quickly expanding their skill set and improving in every previous role.

-Which of these is going to be a better teammate in 6-12 months time?
+Which of these two candidates is going to be a better teammate in six months or a year’s time?
 Our engineering team hires for potential, which is the embodiment of this idea.

 Obviously your customers only experience your product in its current state, which is why replies like “it’s coming” or “it’ll be fixed soon” frustrate them.
 Their problems exist today.
 But the state of the product today isn’t the only thing you should concern yourself with.